 With a Business Management and Marketing degree from Webster University, St. Louis, Missouri, USA, Greg began his working career as a commodity trader.
 During this time, he rediscovered his passion for the wine trade and passed his Diploma wine degree at the Cape Wine Academy in Johannesburg in 2000.

 A move back to Europe in mid-2000 to pursue a wine career in London, “the centre of the world fine wine trade” according to Greg, allowed him to work with and amongst some of the great wine personalities of the modern era.

 As Marketing Manager for fine wines from 2000 to 2006, and more recently Senior Wine Buyer for fine wines at Handford Wines in South Kensington, London, Greg, along with Handford Wines owner James Handford MW, has had the opportunity to taste, buy and sell some of the most finely crafted and sought after wines in the world on a daily basis.

 This extensive tasting exposure enabled Greg to pass his Master of Wine tasting papers in his first sitting in 2004.
 Greg completed his Theory examination in 2006 and the MW dissertation process in 2007 with a topic entitled “Method Cap Classique Production in Constantia, South Africa.”

 While Greg personally expresses no firm wine drinking preferences other than for “well made wines”, his knowledge and expertise in the field of South African wines in particular is considerable.

-Greg is proud to be counted as only the fourth South African ever to pass the prestigious Master of Wine examinations when he became the 265th Master of Wine in 2007.
-Ten years later, there are still only just over 350 Masters of Wine in the world.
+Greg is proud to be counted as one of only five South Africans ever to pass the prestigious Master of Wine examinations.
+He became the 265th Master of Wine in 2007.
+Twelve years later, there are still only just over 389 Masters of Wine in the world.